moerv9/sentiment/docs/0_Introduction.md

 ### First Phase: Research

 The amount of data social media can offer is just too big to grasp, but it can be used to an advantage in trading.
 A study from 2013 has already shown that search trends have an impact on the price of Bitcoin:
-> "Speculation and trend chasing evidently dominate the BitCoin price dynamics."
-[2]
+> "Speculation and trend chasing evidently dominate the BitCoin price dynamics." [[3](9_Appendices.md#literature--bibliography)]

 There exists a lot of different social networks (Instagram, Twitter, Facebook, etc.) and after comparing them with respect to their user base, availability of API’s and other factors, it will be clear which one is best for this project.

-To find the right cryptocurrency for this project, the Top 5 Coins based on market capitalisation are compared in relation to their trading volume, user base, API Access, amount of tweets about the cashtag($btc, $eth, etc.), etc.
+To find the right cryptocurrency for this project, the top five Coins based on market capitalisation ([MCap](9_Appendices.md#m)) are compared in relation to their trading volume, user base, API Access, amount of tweets about the [cashtag]((9_Appendices.md#c))($btc, $eth, etc.).

 If it finds a real-world use-case the costs of trading need to be considered as well.
-As Garcia and Schweitzer [3] are saying in their research: “Trading costs can potentially erode the profitability of trading strategies, especially if they require many movements.”
+As Garcia and Schweitzer [[4](9_Appendices.md#literature--bibliography)] are saying in their research: “Trading costs can potentially erode the profitability of trading strategies, especially if they require many movements.”

 The last part of research is to find a suitable programming language.

 ### Second Phase: Development

-The development phase starts with the acquisition of data followed by the calculation of sentiment about the chosen cryptocurrency.
+The development phase starts with the acquisition of data followed by the calculation of [sentiment](9_Appendices.md#s) about the chosen cryptocurrency.
 For the backend, a service is needed where the script for data acquisition can run in the background and store all the data in a database.
 At last, a strategy for trading is built and executed.